 - Have worked at least 1,250 hours in the 12-month period prior to the initial leave date

 - Work at a location where the employer has at least 50 employees within a 75-mile radius

 In addition to FMLA and CFRA leave, employees are entitled to many other leaves here in California as well.
 Some examples include:

-- Medical leave of absence to care for yourself or a family member
+- Medical leave to care for yourself or a family member

 - Disability leave